pk-470/pk-470/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Parmenion Koutsogeorgos and I am currently studying for a masters on Artificial Intelligence at Maastricht University.
+My name is Parmenion Koutsogeorgos and I am currently studying for a masters in Artificial Intelligence at Maastricht University.
 Before that I studied Mathematics in the University of Cambridge.

 My GitHub stats: